oneeve8/kobble-data/content/skincare.md

 anti-inflammatory
 Kills demoted mites
 Not on entire face
-Apply a small quantity
+Apply a small quantity to pimples
 Now Foods Tea tree oil
-(High concentration of
+(High concentration of terrines 4 (over 15% is ideal)

 ## Skin Care